Those Damn Weeds!

 Pine bark is more acidic and takes longer to break down than hardwood mulch like cedar, fir or redwood, so is better suited for pathways or around trees than directly in veggie or flower beds.

 6. Plastic Mulch

 Plastic mulch is a type of inorganic mulch.
 It is a thin plastic film typically made from polyethylene.
-This thin film is laid on top of soil and shields soil from the elements.
+This thin film is laid on top of the soil and shields the soil from the elements.
 The polyethylene film is usually a sheet of black plastic and it works the same way as organic mulch, the film insulates the soil, prevents soil erosion, and reduces moisture evaporation.
 Crops such as garlic can be planted through slits or holes in the plastic sheeting.
 Since plastics are impervious to water, soil water will not evaporate, significantly reducing water loss.
 Drip irrigation is typically used with plastic mulch.
 Mechanized equipment can be employed to make the plastic mulch layer applications easier.
 Plastic mulch film and drip tape can be applied all in one pass.

 (Applying Plastic Mulch Film)